tadeuszlorkowski/mirelia/README.md

 ```javascript
 STEM()
 ```
-into the definitive <script> element.
+into the definitive script element.
 Another Application Loop should **NOT** be called.
-This will write the stem as the next HTML element, as an <iframe> inside an unstyled <div>.
+This will write the stem as the next HTML element, as an iframe inside an unstyled div.
-From now on, only HTML (except for the <script> tags) may be written.
+From now on, only HTML (except for the script tags) may be written.

 ## Stem class

 There is a static class which manages the application stem, called simply Stem.
 It has a few methods used to manage the application stem.
 **WARNING: These changes should not be called in the frame updates, as this would lead to massive slowdowns and ugly effects.**
-**They also may not be called directly from the <script> tags, as the stem is defined as the last function.**
+**They also may not be called directly from the script tags, as the stem is defined as the last function.**

 ```javascript
 Stem.set(file)